cvxpy/cvxpy/_sources/install/index.rst.txt

  * `NumPy`_ >= 1.15
  * `SciPy`_ >= 1.1.0

-To test the CVXPY installation, you additionally need `Nose`_.
+To test the CVXPY installation, you additionally need `pytest`_.

 CVXPY automatically installs `OSQP`_, `ECOS`_, `SCS`_. `NumPy`_ and
 `SciPy`_ will need to be installed manually,